sky-uk/etcd-bootstrap/README.md

 #### Registration Providers

-##### Route53
+##### dns: Route53

-If running etcd bootstrap with `-registration-type=dns` this will create a route53 record containing all etcd instance ip addresses as A records.
-It will create it in the zone supplied using `-route53-zone-id` and the domain supplied by `-domain-name` (both flags are required when using this registration type).
+If running etcd bootstrap with `--registration-provider=dns` this will create a route53 record containing all etcd instance ip addresses as A records.
+It will create it in the zone supplied using `--r53-zone-id=` and the domain supplied by `--dns-hostname` (both flags are required when using this registration type).

 Optionally etcd-bootstrap can also register all the IPs in the autoscaling group with a domain name.

-    ./etcd-bootstrap -o /var/run/bootstrap.conf -cloud aws -registration-type dns -route53-zone-id MYZONEID -domain-name etcd
+    ./etcd-bootstrap -o=/var/run/bootstrap.conf aws --registration-provider=dns --r53-zone-id=MYZONEID --dns-hostname=etcd

 If zone `MYZONEID` has domain name `example.com`, this will update the domain name `etcd.example.com` with all of the IPs.
 This lets clients use round robin DNS for connecting to the cluster.

-##### AWS Loadbalancer Target Group
+##### lb: AWS Loadbalancer Target Group

-If running etcd bootsrap with `-registration-type=lb` this will attempt to register all etcd instances with an AWS loadbalancer target group with the name supplied by `-aws-lb-target-group` (flag is required when using this registration type).
+If running etcd bootsrap with `--registration-provider=lb` this will attempt to register all etcd instances with an AWS loadbalancer target group with the name supplied by `--lb-target-group-name` (flag is required when using this registration type).

 ##### Example Kubernetes Pod: